SoftBank's PayPay surges ahead in Japan's digital payments race

 “We thought there could be no harm in trying it out,” said Moeko Suzuki, who helps her father run the store, standing amid sacks of rice.
 “The number of young people has really increased.”

-Owned by deep-pocketed SoftBank (9984.T), PayPay has deployed a shoe-leather sales force of thousands to target restaurants, drugstores and supermarkets, attracting more than 3 million merchants, an industry-leading number in a country with about 5.3 million businesses, according to government data.
+Owned by deep-pocketed SoftBank, PayPay has deployed a shoe-leather sales force of thousands to target restaurants, drugstores and supermarkets, attracting more than 3 million merchants, an industry-leading number in a country with about 5.3 million businesses, according to government data.

 “We got rid of the reasons - like it being expensive or a hassle - to not introduce PayPay,” Hajime Baba, PayPay’s chief operating officer, said in an interview.